A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Introduction

-That dynamic programming can be a useful tool for a general class of dynamic teams has been known since 1970s.
+That dynamic programming can be a useful tool for a class of dynamic teams has been known since 1970s.
 Clearly, if all the information at any given decision maker is common knowledge between all decision makers, then the system can be viewed to be a centralized system and standard dynamic programming is applicable.
 However, if only some of the system variables are common knowledge, the remaining unknowns may or may not lead to a computationally tractable program generating an optimal solution.
 A possible approach toward establishing a tractable program is through the construction of a controlled Markov chain where the controlled Markov state may now live in a larger state space (for example a space of probability measures) and the actions are elements in possibly function spaces.
 This controlled Markov construction may lead to a computation of optimal policies.
-Such a {\it dynamic programming approach} has been adopted extensively in the literature (see for example, \cite{Athans}, \cite{yos75}, \cite{ChongAthans}, \cite{AicardiDavoli}, \cite{YukTAC09}, \cite{lamperski2015optimal}, \cite{CDCTutorial} and significantly generalized and termed as the {\it common information approach} by Nayyar, Mahajan and Teneketzis \cite{NayyarMahajanTeneketzis} and \cite{NayyarBookChapter}) through the use of a team-policy which uses common information to generate partial functions for each DM to generate their actions using local information.
-Thus, in the dynamic programming approach, a separation of team decision policies in the form of a two-tier architecture, {\it a higher-level controller} and a {\it lower-level controller}.
+Such a {\it dynamic programming approach} has been adopted extensively in the literature (see for example, \cite{Athans}, \cite{yos75}, \cite{ChongAthans}, \cite{AicardiDavoli}, \cite{YukTAC09}, \cite{lamperski2015optimal} and significantly generalized and termed as the {\it common information approach} in \cite{NayyarMahajanTeneketzis} and \cite{NayyarBookChapter}) through the use of a team-policy which uses common information to generate partial functions for each DM to generate their actions using local information.
 This construction requires a common knowledge among decision makers, which is a unifying assumption in the aforementioned contributions in the literature.
 We refer the reader to \cite[Chapter 12]{YukselBasarBook} for a comprehensive discussion and some applications of this approach to zero-delay communications and networked control.
 On the other hand, the construction to be presented in this paper is applicable to an arbitrary sequential team.

-Also along the dynamic programming based approaches, a related series of contributions for a class of decentralized differential stochastic control systems (in continuous-time) are \cite{charalambous2016decentralized} \cite{charalambous2017centralizedI} and \cite{charalambous2017centralizedII}, which have established the Bellman (martingale) and dynamic programming equations to arrive at optimality conditions, as well as existence results.
-Notably, these results also establish conditions for the global optimality of person-by-person-optimal policies for a class of convex problems.